rauszka/HackerNews/README.md

 # HackerNews

 ## Description
 It is a web application, that uses ASP.NET Core MVC framework with controllers and views.
-The site is fetching data asynchronously from backend which is using HackerNews API.[Geometry].
+The site is fetching data asynchronously from backend which is using HackerNews API.

 ## Tasks